Zero Tolerance Laws & DUI: Legal BAC, Open Container, PenaltiesUpdated Dec. 25, 2020

-Since 1998, every state has a zero tolerance law which prohibits under 21-year olds from driving with any detectable amount of alcohol in their blood stream.
+Since 1998, every state has a zero-tolerance law that prohibits under 21-year olds from driving with any detectable amount of alcohol in their bloodstream.
 It is also illegal for an underage person to possess or consume alcohol.
-Prior to the enactment of zero tolerance laws but after the national minimum drinking age had been set at 21, an underage person may be charged with possessing or consuming alcohol if they were caught driving with alcohol in their system.
+Prior to the enactment of zero tolerance laws but after the national minimum drinking age had been set at 21, an underage person may have been charged with possessing or consuming alcohol if they were caught driving with alcohol in their system.
 However, if their BAC was under the legal limit of 0.08%, they would not be charged with DUI.

 Now, an under 21-year old with even trace amounts of alcohol in their blood will automatically be guilty of driving under the influence.
 Zero tolerance laws do not distinguish between severity or circumstance; an underage driver who consumes trace amounts of alcohol by using mouthwash or cough medicine will be punished just the same as an underage driver who has consumed a six-pack of beer.